stampit-org/docs/README.md

 ## Browser usage

 For browsers it is recommended to use the [`stampit`](https://github.com/stampit-org/stampit) module.
-It is a small \(v4.1 is **1.3KB** gzipped\) and browser optimized.
+It's a small \(**1.3KB** gzipped\) and browser optimized.
 Also, it will work in other JavaScript environments and ES5-compatible engines.

 ### NPM